Skip to main content

 For how long should I feel soreness/pain for after my laparoscopy?

 Everybody will feel differently after a laparoscopy.
 Some people may feel okay after a day or two, others may take up to a week or two to get over the effects of the anaesthetic.
-If you have had surgical treatment at the same time as your laparoscopy this may mean you will take longer to recover.
-The extent of surgery would also affect the duration of pain after an operation.
-If you are concerned about how you are feeling, or have severe pain or other symptoms – please contact your GP or hospital.
+It’s normal to feel discomfort and pain after surgery, even though the cuts may be small, they will take time to heal and can be painful to touch.
+The more extensive the surgery the longer it will take to heal and for pain to settle.
+Although you should start to feel better within two weeks of surgery, depending on the type of surgery it may take up to 8 weeks to make a full recovery.
+If you are concerned about how you are feeling or have severe pain or other symptoms – please contact your GP or hospital.

 What is the correct way to take anti-inflammatories (NSAIDs) for endometriosis pain?

-NSAIDs, such as Ibuprofen, Ponstan (Mefanemic Acid), and Voltarol (Diclofenac),are anti-inflammatory drugs that can help to reduce pain – but they do not work in the same way as normal painkillers such as paracetamol.
+NSAIDs, such as Ibuprofen, Mefenamic Acid, and Diclofenac, are anti-inflammatory drugs that can help to reduce pain – but they do not work in the same way as normal painkillers such as paracetamol.
 They work by reducing the production of the pain-causing chemicals (prostaglandins) in the body.
-For them to be effective, they must be taken before the prostaglandins are produced.
+For them to be effective, they work better when taken before the prostaglandins are produced.
 E.g. your doctor may ask you to start taking them a few days BEFORE your period is due.
 Even though you may not be in pain then, they will be stopping or reducing the production of the prostaglandins – so the pain should be reduced when your period does start.
-For more information on pain management, please ¬click here.
+For more information on pain management, please click here.

 How can I find out about self-management courses for endometriosis?

-I’m not depressed, so I don’t understand why my doctor has suggested taking anti-depressants to help with endometriosis pain.
+Why has my doctor has suggested taking anti-depressants to help with endometriosis pain?

 Neurotransmitters are chemicals in the body that help to regulate messages to the brain.
 These messages include: pain, pleasure, anxiety, panic, arousal, and sleep.
-Although anti-depressants are produced to treat depression – they also have a side effect of helping to block neurotransmitters carrying messages of pain into the brain.
+Although anti-depressants are produced to treat depression – they also help block neurotransmitters carrying messages of pain into the brain.
 Anti-depressants are often prescribed for the management of chronic pain.

-Although they are effective for some, they don’t work for everyone, and have side effects, so please discuss this treatment in full with your doctor and make sure that you have understood all the aspects.
+Although they are effective for some, they don’t work for everyone, and they can have side effects.
+Please discuss treatments in full with your doctor or healthcare provider.

 Can I get pregnant if I have endometriosis?